Design and Manage Home Renovation or DIY Project Tracker with Notion

 Consistency is key for an effective project tracker.
 Here are some best practices to manage your tracker in Notion:

-1. Regularly update task progress, budgets, materials, and timelines to ensure accurate data.
+- Regularly update task progress, budgets, materials, and timelines to ensure data remains current.

-2. Assign tasks to team members using the @mention feature in Notion to improve communication.
+- Assign tasks to team members using the @mention feature to improve communication.

-4. Customize views and filters in databases to focus on specific aspects, such as overdue tasks or high-priority items.
+- Customize views and filters in your databases to focus on specific aspects, such as overdue tasks or high-priority items.

-5. Collaborate and share your project tracker with others while managing access permissions to safeguard your data.
+- Collaborate by sharing your project tracker with others and managing access permissions to safeguard your data.

 Conclusion